lorainelab/appstore/README.md

 	   }

 ### Setting up Apache

-1. install apache2:  `sudo apt-get install python3-pip apache2 apache2-dev`
-2. install mod_wsgi using the instructions from [this link](https://modwsgi.readthedocs.io/en/develop/user-guides/quick-installation-guide.html)
+1. install mod_wsgi using the instructions from [this link](https://modwsgi.readthedocs.io/en/develop/user-guides/quick-installation-guide.html)
-3. create a new file igbstore.conf and add following apache config to the file in order to host django app on apache.
+2. create a new file igbstore.conf and add following apache config to the file in order to host django app on apache.

 ```python
 	#note- give the path to site-packages directory in the virtual enviornment ('env' here), where django is installed. doesnt work without virtual environment.